pradhyumnaag30/PhiUSIIL-Phishing-URL-Detection/readme.md

 ![learningcurve1](learning1.png)

 Incremental learners perform remarkably well despite the strict one-pass constraint. **Bernoulli Naive Bayes achieves 98.65% accuracy**, demonstrating that a lightweight, streaming-compatible classifier can still achieve near-baseline performance without accessing the full dataset at once.
-# **Approach 4: Real-Time Incremental Learning (URL-Only Features)**
+# **Approach 4: Incremental Learning (URL-Only Features)**

 While the PHIUSIIL dataset contains many powerful **post-fetch features** (HTML structure, JavaScript behaviors, page metadata, redirects, forms, etc.), these attributes require **fully loading the webpage**.
 In real-world security systems, this is often **too slow or too risky**—a phishing URL may need to be classified *before* any page content is fetched.

-To explore this constraint, I isolated a feature subset containing only **real-time, pre-fetch information** derived solely from the URL string, its domain, character ratios, TLD statistics, and lexical patterns.
+To explore this constraint, I isolated a feature subset containing only **pre-fetch information** derived solely from the URL string, its domain, character ratios, TLD statistics, and lexical patterns.
 These features can be computed the moment an email, SMS, or browser encounters a URL—**with no network request required**.

 Using this restricted feature set, I repeated the incremental learning experiment with the same prequential setup.

-## **Results (Real-Time Prequential Accuracy)**
+## **Results (Prequential Accuracy)**

 | Model              | Incremental Accuracy |
 | ------------------ | -------------------- |